 Like many new final expense agents, I began in a situation like this.

 If you think of multi-level marketing sales, new reps are sold not only on selling the product, but also recruiting their entire social circle.

-Starting “first-year commission” for new agents with no experience that works with me averages between 100% and 110%.
+In my agency, final expense income potential for new agents with no experience averages between 100% and 110%.

 Experienced agents start at commissions between 110% and 125% on average.

 In this day in age, any final expense income potential with an average commission below 90% isn’t good.